 Parks departments in the municipalities around the Puget sound region offer community centers with free and affordable activities.
 Visit the links below to find out what’s available in your area.

-Bellevue Parks & Community Services offers five community centers and a number of community recreation facilities.
-There are programs for all ages in sports and recreation, arts, social programs, and more.
+- Bellevue Parks & Community Services offers several community centers and a number of community recreation facilities.
+There are programs for all ages in sports, arts, social programs, and more.

-Seattle Parks and Recreation offers 26 Community Centers in neighborhoods across the city featuring a range of activities for all ages, interests, schedules, and budgets.
+- Seattle Parks and Recreation offers Parks & Greenspaces, Community Centers, and Swimming Pools in neighborhoods across the city featuring a range of activities for all ages, interests, schedules, and budgets.
 There are drop-in activities, seasonal programs, free classes, sports gyms & fitness centers, computer rooms, board games, arts & crafts, book clubs, dance, and lots more.
-There are also eight indoor pools open year-round and two outdoor pools open May-September.
+There are eight indoor pools open year-round and two outdoor pools (Magnolia, West Seattle) open summer only.

-Tacoma Metro Parks offers four community centers around the city and a wide range of activities & sports including outdoor & nature programs, school break and summer camps, sports & fitness programs, martial arts, classical & modern dance, music, arts & crafts, open swim & lessons, and more.
+- Tacoma Metro Parks operates many parks around the city with free activities such as trails and playgrounds.
+Four community centers offer a wide range of activities for a fee, including outdoor & nature programs, school break and summer camps, sports & fitness programs, martial arts, classical & modern dance, music, arts & crafts, open swim & lessons, and more.

 Libraries in the Puget Sound region

 Local libraries offer lots of free fun things to do at the library that might surprise you.
 During school breaks, there are often special programs for kids and families.
-Listed below are links to libraries in the Puget Sound region.
 All libraries are closed on major holidays.
+Some are closed on selected weekday; many are open on Sundays.
+Listed below are links to libraries serving communities in the Puget Sound region.

 Sno-Isle Libraries serve cities in Snohomish County, Whidbey Island, and Camano Island.